kglw-dot-net/phase1/setlists/_posts/2017-12-02-royal-melbourne-showgrounds-melbourne-australia.md

-+++
-slug = "2017-12-02-royal-melbourne-showgrounds-melbourne-australia"
+---
-date = "2017-12-02"
+date: "2017-12-02"
-title = "2017 December 2 @ Royal Melbourne Showgrounds"

-[extra]
-venue = "Royal Melbourne Showgrounds, Melbourne, Australia" tour = "Murder of the Universe"
+venue: "Royal Melbourne Showgrounds, Melbourne, Australia"
-+++
+tour: "Murder of the Universe"
+---

  1. Some Context